UpAssist/documentationreader/Documentation/Index.md

 ## What does it do?

 This package gives you a backend module in Neos where you can disclose your documentation for the editors.
-Additionally, a button with an external link to the documentation is provided.
+Additionally, a button with an external link to the documentation is provided (when not linking to Markdown files directly).

 ## How to set it up?